oszuidwest/windows11-baseline/README.md

 ## Policy Framework

 Policies are applied via LGPO.exe based on system purpose and ownership.
 Configuration is defined in `policies/config.json`.
 See [`policies/README.md`](policies/README.md) for the full policy matrix.
+All systems receive security hardening beyond Windows 11 24H2 defaults:

 ## LTSC Compatibility